Clues to inside-out quenching in quiescent galaxies at $1.2\lesssim z\lesssim2.2$: Age, Fe-, and Mg-abundance gradients

 \subsection{Spectral extraction}

-For each galaxy, we apply a custom extraction routine to the wiggle-corrected 2D spectrum to obtain three 1D spectra: an integrated spectrum and spectra in two spatial bins (representing the core and outskirts).
-We follow a similar procedure as \cite{Cheng_2024}, but modified for our data.
+For each galaxy, we applied a custom extraction routine to the wiggle-corrected 2D spectrum to obtain three 1D spectra: an integrated spectrum and spectra in two spatial bins (representing the core and outskirts).
+We followed a similar procedure as \cite{Cheng_2024}, but modified for our data.
 We describe our extraction routine here.

-We obtain the flux profile of each galaxy by collapsing the 2D spectrum over the wavelength axis.
+We obtained the flux profile of each galaxy by collapsing the 2D spectrum over the wavelength axis.
 We fit a \cite{Moffat_1969} profile to each flux profile, as in \cite{Cheng_2024}.
-We use the Moffat profile to identify spectral rows with significant flux (rows that are approximately between the 3rd and 97th percentiles of the Moffat profile).
-We disregard all rows outside of the 3rd and 97th percentiles, as \cite{Cheng_2024} found that using this region resulted in a minimum difference in S/N between the core and outskirt spectra.
-We also find that including these outer rows lowers the S/N.
+We used the Moffat profile to identify spectral rows with significant flux (rows that are approximately between the third and 97th percentiles of the Moffat profile).
+We disregarded all rows outside of the third and 97th percentiles, as \cite{Cheng_2024} find that using this region results in a minimum difference in S/N between the core and outskirt spectra.
+We also found that including these outer rows lowers the S/N.

-To extract the integrated spectrum, we sum the rows between the 3rd and 97th percentiles.
-For the spatially binned spectra, we take the brightest two rows to comprise the "core" of the galaxy and sum these together.
-The remaining rows comprise the "outskirts" of the galaxy and are similarly summed.
-We note that \cite{Cheng_2024} split the spectral rows into sub-rows to capture the precise region between the 3rd and 97th percentiles of the Moffat profile, and to define the core of the galaxy as the middle 30\% of the profile.
-We do not split our spectral rows, as the spatial undersampling of NIRSpec makes neighboring rows largely (though not completely) independent.
-Additionally, \cite{Cheng_2024} performed an optimal extraction by weighting the spectral rows by the Moffat profile before summing.
-We do not apply an optimal extraction, so as to not down weigh the lower-signal outer rows.
+To extract the integrated spectrum, we summed the rows between the third and 97th percentiles.
+For the spatially binned spectra, we took the brightest two rows to comprise the `core' of the galaxy and summed these together.
+The remaining rows comprised the `outskirts' of the galaxy and were similarly summed.
+We divided our spectra in this way to ensure that the two spatial bins had roughly similar and sufficient S/N. Additionally, we chose this division to avoid splitting our rows into sub-pixels, since the spatial undersampling of NIRSpec makes neighbouring rows largely (though not completely) independent.
+Table~\ref{tab:sample} shows that all core and outskirt bins have a median S/N $\gtrsim20$ \AA$^{-1}$, and that the S/N is roughly equally divided.
+Finally, we did not apply an optimal extraction, so as to not down weigh the lower-signal outer rows.